allegroai/clearml/examples/hyperdatasets/README.md

 ![Dataview in the UI](../../docs/screenshots/hpd.png)
 ## Examples Overview ##
 - Hyperdataset registration into ClearML Enterprise
-- Hypderdataset usage examples, retrieving frames using the Dataview Class and connecting to pytorch dataloader
+- Hypderdataset usage examples, retrieving frames using the DataView Class and connecting to pytorch dataloader

 ## Further Resources ##